Rodolfoarv/ProgrammingWithClojure/README.md

     git clone https://github.com/Rodolfoarv/ProgrammingWithClojure.git

     # Run application
     The application is divided within folders.
-Assignemnts and Simple Exercises.
+Assignments and Simple Exercises.
     To run any of those execute the following commands on your terminal. lein repl
     (load-file <name_of_the_file.clj)